-Curative surgery with R0 resection improves survival of GBC patients.
-The tendency of GBC for early systemic dissemination often rules out radical surgery.
-A recently published study from our centre showed routine application of 18-FDG PET changed management in approximately one-fourth of all resectable primary GBC patients and in one-third of locally advanced cases due to detection of unsuspected distant metastasis[5].
-Similarly routine application of staging laparoscopy before surgical exploration prevented non-therapeutic laparotomy in 23 % of overall GBC patients with higher yield in locally advanced cases[24].
+Curative surgery with R0 resection improves the survival of GBC patients.
+The tendency of GBC to early systemic dissemination often rules out radical surgery.
+A recently published study from our centre showed that routine application of 18-FDG PET changed management in approximately one-fourth of all resectable primary GBC patients and in one-third of locally advanced cases due to detection of unsuspected distant metastasis[5].
+Similarly, routine application of staging laparoscopy before surgical exploration prevented non-therapeutic laparotomy in 23 % of overall GBC patients with higher yield in locally advanced cases[24].
 We universally applied staging laparoscopy in GBC patients before proceeding with curative surgery.
-It prevented laparotomy in 15.3% (42/274) of cases and helped in not only preventing surgical morbidity but also lead to quick commencement of palliative treatment.
+It prevented laparotomy in 15.3% (42/274) of cases and helped in not only preventing surgical morbidity but also leading to quick commencement of palliative treatment.
 Staging laparoscopy is now routinely recommended prior to laparotomy for all suspected or proven GBC cases[3].

 For non– metastatic GBC, standard surgical treatment is radical cholecystectomy which includes non-anatomical wedge or segment IVb/V resection with locoregional lymphadenectomy.
 Adjacent organ resection or major hepatectomy may be necessary to achieve negative margins.
 R0 resection was one of the major factors that significantly affected OS survival in our series.
-R1 resection was associated with higher risk of death (HR: 4.08, 95%CI: 1.22-13.64, P < 0.001) and recurrence (HR: 4.13, 95%CI: 1.22-13.9, P < 0.001).
-All the patients with positive microscopic margin had Stage III or IV.
+R1 resection was associated with a higher risk of death (hazard ratio [HR] = 4.08, 95% confidence interval [CI]: 1.22-13.64, P < 0.001) and recurrence (HR = 4.13, 95%CI: 1.22-13.9, P < 0.001).
+All the patients with positive microscopic margin had a stage III or IV disease.
 Median OS in patients with R1 resection was significantly poor (19.6 vs 56.1 mo) (Figure 4).
-Patkar et al[4] also showed inferior survival after R1 resection (17 vs 71 mo).
-It seems logical to give neoadjuvant treatment to avoid R1 resection in cases where tumor is close to resection margins on imaging, which is mostly in stage III and IV.
+Patkar et al[4] also showed an inferior survival after R1 resection (17 vs 71 mo).
+It seems logical to give neoadjuvant treatment to avoid R1 resection in cases where tumor is close to resection margins on imaging, which is mostly in stages III and IV disease.

-T stage of tumor is an important determinant of final outcome of GBC patients[25,26].
-Increasing T stage is also associated with higher probability of lymph nodal involvement and perineural invasion[4,27].
+T stage is an important determinant of final outcome of GBC patients[25,26].
+Increasing T stage is also associated with a higher probability of lymph nodal involvement and PNI[4,27].
 Higher T stage (pT3/T4) was the only factor which negatively impacted both OS and DFS in our study.
 Median OS in pT3/T4 tumors was 21.5 mo (Figure 5).

-Perineural invasion is acknowledged as a poor pathological factor with inferior outcome[26,28].
-Perineural invasion (PNI) is more frequently found in proximal tumors (tumors located in GB neck and cystic duct) and with higher T stage[27].
+PNI is acknowledged as a poor pathological factor with inferior outcome[26,28].
+PNI is more frequently found in proximal tumors (tumors located in GB neck and cystic duct) and with higher T stage[27].
 PNI positive patients are shown to have significantly lower OS and DFS[26-28].
-In our study, on multivariate analysis, PNI adversely affected OS with median OS of 21.3 mo in PNI positive patients (Figure 6).
-Median OS was not reached in PNI negative cohort.
-None of the patients with stage I was found to have PNI positivity which correlates with the results of a recent study[27].
-However, almost half of combined stage III/IV patients had perineural invasion (48/106).
+In our study, on multivariate analysis, PNI adversely affected OS (median OS, 21.3 mo) in PNI positive patients (Figure 6).
+Median OS was not reached in the PNI negative cohort.
+None of the patients with stage I disease was found to have PNI positivity, which correlates with the results of a recent study[27].
+However, almost half of combined stage III/IV patients had PNI (48/106).